sdiehl/write-you-a-haskell/008_extended_parser.md

 Extensible Operators
 --------------------

-Haskell famously allows the definition of custom infix operators, and extremely useful language feature although this poses a bit of a challenge to parse!
+Haskell famously allows the definition of custom infix operators, an extremely useful language feature although this poses a bit of a challenge to parse!
 There are several ways to do this and both depend on two properties of the operators.